 We have devised methods for cultivating self-knowledge and quelling our anxieties, such as meditation and psychotherapy.
 But these practices strike me as forms of self-brainwashing.
 When we meditate or see a therapist, we are not solving the solipsism problem.
 We are merely training ourselves to ignore it, to suppress the horror and despair that it triggers.

 Conceivably, technology could deliver us from the solipsism problem.
-Christof Koch proposes that we all get brain implants with wi-fi, so we can meld minds through a kind of high-tech telepathy.
-Philosopher Colin McGinn suggests a technique that involves “brain-splicing,” transferring bits of your brain into mine, and vice versa.
+Koch proposes that we all get brain implants with Wi-Fi so we can meld minds through a kind of high-tech telepathy.
+Philosopher Colin McGinn suggests a technique that involves “brain splicing,” transferring bits of your brain into mine, and vice versa.

 But do we really want to escape the prison of our subjective selves?
 The archnemesis of Star Trek: The Next Generation is the Borg, a legion of tech-enhanced humanoids who have fused into one big meta-entity.
-Borg members have lost their separation from each other and hence their individuality.
+Borg members have lost their separation from one another and hence their individuality.
 When they meet ordinary humans, they mutter in a scary monotone, “You will be assimilated.
 Resistance is futile. ”